-Your little bundle of joy can give you a tough time sometimes by making you sleep deprived.
+Your little bundle of joy can give you a tough time sometimes by making you sleep-deprived.
 Though it is a very common problem that most newbie-parents face, there are various elusive ways of trying to settle your baby at night that you may have come across.
 You may have heard about various ways and means of inducing a good night’s sleep for your baby, and one of the recommendations may have been, dream feed.
 For some parents, this practice is God sent and works really well.
-Does dream feeding your baby really works or is it just an urban myth?
+Does dream feeding your baby really work or is it just an urban myth?
 We will talk about everything that you need to know about dream feeding your baby or how to dream feed a breastfed baby.

-What is Dream Feed?
+What Is Dream Feed?

 A dream feed is a way of feeding your baby in his sleep.
 You can either breastfeed or give a bottle to your sleeping baby so that your baby will sleep peacefully at night.
 The theory revolves around the belief that by practising dream feeding your baby may get better and longer periods of sleep at night.
 If you are wondering whether or not to dream feed newborn, you may consult your doctor for the same.